-In this tutorial, We will be finishing up our Waldorf dolls by making and stuffing the body.
+In this tutorial, We will be finishing up our Waldorf doll body by making and stuffing the body and adding the head.

 Firstly you will need Waldorf Doll body pattern used for this tutorial, then cut out the pattern pieces.

 This post may contain affiliate links which means I make a small commission at no extra cost to you.